FAQ

 Q: How many letters of recommendation do I need?

-A: Two letters are required and must be from a faculty member in your field of study.
+A: Two letters are required and should be from faculty members in your field of study who can attest to your science academics, research experiences, work ethic, and future goals.

 Q: How will I know when my application has been received in its entirety?

-A: You will receive an e-mail confirmation once your application has completely arrived.
+A: You will receive an e-mail confirmation once your application has completely arrived, including recommendation letters.
 Contact supers@pennmedicine.upenn.edu for inquiries regarding the status of your application.

 Q: Can I choose my mentor/project/lab?